-- \$1M gift to support research and immersion experiences - Learn more about Immersion Vanderbilt at upcoming roadshows and comprehensive outline of all components of the initiative was developed to promote this critical component of the reaccreditation process.
+- \$1M gift to support research and immersion experiences - Learn more about Immersion Vanderbilt at upcoming roadshows

-DESIGN AS AN IMMERSIVE VANDERBILT EXPERIENCE (DIVE) Progress
+DESIGN AS AN IMMERSIVE VANDERBILT EXPERIENCE (DIVE)

 - Presented DIVE to the Southern Association of Colleges and Schools Commission on College's On-Site Committee.
 The committee required no official changes. - A new website was launched within the Immersion Vanderbilt domain.
 A video